Alternative

 Why People Switch

-Everything you love about Pirate Ship, plus FedEx.
+Everything you love about Pirate Ship, plus FedEx and a real mobile app.

 Feature Comparison